kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

       - name: common-gpu-consumption
 ```

-As you can see, a capacity pool mixin is created and it defines the
+As you can see, a counter set mixin is created and it defines the
-capacities available for each gpu.
+counters available for each gpu.
 This is then referenced in four
 separate capacity pools, each of which maps to a single physical
 GPU.
 Then, three device mixins are created called "system-attributes",
 "common-gpu-attributes", and "common-gpu-capacities", which all get included in
 the definitons of the actual GPU devices themselves, along with their own
-device-specific attributes (and device-specific capacities if there were any).
+device-specific attributes (and device-specific counters if there were any).
 A device capacity consumption mixin is also created called "common-gpu-consumption"
 which is referenced from all the devices together with a reference to the
-capacity pool from which the capacities will be drawn.
+counter set from which the counters will be drawn.

 With this in place, the scheduler can parse these device definitions and
 "flatten" them into a set devices that pull capacity from a set of pools.
 The